cloudnash/DPDzero-DevOpsAssignment/README.md

 	Apparently it says "ModuleNotFoundError: No module named 'flask' "

-	We are going to make some changes in app.py, which is
+	We are going to make some changes in dockerfile, which is

 	### Updating service_2 Dockerfile